USS Minnesota (1855): Later service

 Ordered back north to the Portsmouth Naval Shipyard at Kittery, Maine / Portsmouth, New Hampshire, Minnesota was then decommissioned and stricken from the lists of the U.S. Navy on 16 February 1865.
 She was recommissioned however two years later on 3 June 1867 and made a cruise with midshipmen across the Atlantic Ocean to Europe.
 She was subsequently placed in ordinary (holding status) at the New York Navy Yard on 13 January 1868.
 Recommissioned again after eight years on 12 June 1875, she remained at the New York Navy Yard as a gunnery and training ship for naval seamen apprentices.
+In March 1878, Minnesota sailed down the East River beneath the then under construction Brooklyn Bridge.
+As it passed under one of the hanging cables, the topmast was clipped and came crashing down.
+No damage was reported on the bridge.

 In 1881 she was transferred to Newport, Rhode Island where she served as the flagship of the U.S. Navy Training Squadron.
 From 1881 to 1884 she was commanded by Captain Stephen Luce (1827–1917), who founded the Naval War College there at the end of his command tenure in 1884.
 The warship took part in dedication ceremonies for the famous Brooklyn Bridge across the East River (between the boroughs of Manhattan and Brooklyn) in New York City on 24 May 1883.

 Three sailors assigned to Minnesota were awarded the Medal of Honor during this period: Captain of the Top William Lowell Hill and Ship's Cook Adam Weissel for rescuing fellow sailors from drowning in separate 1881 incidents, and Second Class Boy John Lucy for his actions during a fire at the Castle Garden immigration facility in 1876.

 In October 1895, Minnesota was loaned to the Massachusetts Naval Militia, continuing that duty for six years until August 1901 when she was sold by the government to the Thomas Butler & Company of Boston.
 She eventually was stripped and burned to salvage her iron fittings at nearby Eastport, Maine.